ecomore2/pacs/README.md

 <!-- badges: end -->

+PACS (Pathogen Asset Control System) is the name of the data system used at Institut Pasteur du Laos.
+In the context of the [Ecomore2](http://www.ecomore.org) project, PACS is the source of epidemiological data.
+It basically contains one line per sample (here, in most of cases, a sample corresponds to a case) with age, gender, time, space, confirmation test and serotype information.

 Because the PACS system was adopted after the surveillance had already started, and because all the data collected prior PACS adoption have not been all entered in the PACS system yet, the data are in several files